kkarpieszuk/wc-price-history/readme.txt

 == Description ==

-Track Woocommerce Products prior prices history and display the lowest price in the last 30 days.
+Track WooCommerce© Products prior prices history and display the lowest price in the last 30 days.
 This plugin allows your WC shop to be compliant with European Commission Directive 98/6/EC Article 6a which specifies price reduction announcement policy.

 == Installation ==